jwg4/normie/notes.md

 ## Behavior when cdf(x) is close to 0.

 The smallest positive double is very small.
-Experimentally our current implementation seems to show that cdf(8.0) > 0 but that cdf(9.0) is indistinguishable from 0 as a double.
-Don't have any way of verifying this at the moment
+Experimentally our current implementation seems to show that cdf(-8.0) > 0 but that cdf(-9.0) is indistinguishable from 0 as a double.
+Don't have any way of verifying this at the moment.

+If the smallest double greater than 0 is much smaller than the difference between the closest double less than 1 and 1, shouldn't the cutoff point on the left be much larger in absolute value than on the right?

 ## Behavior when cdf(x) is close to 1.